mercwar/Navigator/README.md

 ---

 ## 🛰️ **Why Navigator Exists**

+Navigator exists to make the Cyborg‑Live ecosystem **accessible, understandable, and friction‑free**.
+The MERCWAR constellation is powerful — but only when users know how to:

+- join repos
+- sync their identity
+- generate documentation
+- publish structured manifests
+- navigate portals safely

-The Cyborg‑Live ecosystem is powerful — but only if users understand how to join, sync, and publish across multiple repos.
-Navigator removes friction by giving everyone a **single place to learn, build, and launch**.
+Navigator removes all onboarding complexity by giving everyone a **single place to learn, build, and launch**.
+It is the guided entry point for new explorers and the documentation cockpit for creators.

 ---

 ## 📌 **Status**

-Navigator is actively maintained and updated as new repos join the Mercwar constellation.
+Navigator is **actively maintained** and updated as new repos join the Mercwar constellation.
+All changes follow AVIS compliance rules and Sentinel validation standards.

+---

+## ⚖️ **Legal & Usage Notice**

+© **MERCWAR / CVBGOD / Demon — All Rights Reserved**
+This documentation is provided for **educational and onboarding purposes** within the MERCWAR / Cyborg‑Live ecosystem.

+- The Navigator App is a **browser‑based learning interface**.
+- Cyborg‑Live EX/MD is a **separate software tool** used for generating structured documentation.
+- No installation, compilation, or execution of local binaries is required to use the Navigator App.
+- All assets, schemas, and instructional materials are part of the MERCWAR constellation and may not be redistributed without explicit permission from **CVBGOD / Demon**.
+- AVIS‑compliant schemas, manifests, and metadata blocks must remain intact when used for LLM parsing or automated ingestion.

+Use of this documentation implies acceptance of the MERCWAR ecosystem’s structural, compliance, and routing standards.